-Recent rises in interest rates have made our future borrowing more costly.
+Recent rises in interest rates have made our future borrowing more costly but now appear to have peaked.
 We continue to monitor and reassess our capital spending programmes against the backdrop and will make adjustments as necessary so as to not create unsustainable future revenue pressures.